The history of “The Fifth Discipline: The Art and Practice of Learning Organizations”

 So, how then do you think they ran their ships.

 So most concepts of management as we know today came from the military.

-It is to going in, kill the enemy and then get out.
-It is designed for the short-term!
+It is to going in, kill the enemy and get out.
+It is designed to create results for the short-term!
 With an iron fist!